The Verizon Media API is supported by the OAuth 2.0 protocol.

 The workflow is as follows:

-- When users connect to Oath to create and manage ad campaigns, or query and fetch reports, you must send them to Oath with the client_id you received when registering your app.
+- When users connect to Verizon Media to create and manage ad campaigns, or query and fetch reports, you must send them to Verizon Media with the client_id you received when registering your app.

-- Users are then prompted to connect to their Oath account.
+- Users are then prompted to connect to their Verizon Media account.
 After connecting, they will be redirected to your redirect_uri with an authorization code.
 If authorization is denied, an error code is returned.

 The callback domain registered when creating an app must match the callback domain used in the API request call.
 The subdomain of the redirect_uri is no longer accepted.
 If a callback URL is involved, make sure it is encoded when passed as part of the